Did you know? The average kitchen chopping board has around 200% more fecal bacteria on it than a toilet seat.

 Any other time, using hand sanitizer is a perfect way to ensure clean hands throughout the day.

-Ochsner Health System is doing its part to make sure that the hands that treat our patients, are clean.
+Ochsner Health is doing its part to make sure that the hands that treat our patients, are clean.
 But it’s up to you as a patient of any healthcare facility to stay healthy when you’re out of the hospital.
 Keeping hands clean is the best and most important way to prevent the spread of illness.